Dyskal/TwitchPlayerOpener/README.md

 The list file is located at ```"%AppData%\Roaming\Dyskal\TwitchPlayerOpener\streamers.toml"```

-You should create 2 environnement variables
+You should create 2 environment variables
 -   CLIENT_ID with your client id
 -   CLIENT_SECRET with your client secret

-If you don't have thoses, create an app at <https://dev.twitch.tv/console/apps/create>
+If you don't have theses, create an app at <https://dev.twitch.tv/console/apps/create>